qiangli20171/Machine-Learning-COMS4771-Fall2016/README.md

 **Columbia University COMS4771 Fall-2016**

-Machine Learning Assignment Python Code

-Totally 6 homeworks assigned.
+This repository is for COMS 4771 Machine Learning Course assignments, including overall 6 assignments and their Python Codes.